Solution overview

 For how to configure your device, see AXIS Camera Station user manual or third-party solutions.

-The device interface
+The web interface

-To reach the device interface, type the device’s IP address in a web browser.
+To reach the device’s web interface, type the device’s IP address in a web browser.

 Support for the features and settings described in this section varies between devices.
+This icon indicates that the feature or setting is only available in some devices.

 Show or hide the main menu.
+Access the release notes.
 Access the product help.
 Change the language.
 Set light theme or dark theme.
 The user menu contains:

 The context menu contains: